905timur/crypto-cli/crypto-cli/README.md

 ## About 📚

-`crypto-cli-tool` is a simple and efficient command-line tool written in Python that allows you to quickly retrieve the latest prices of various cryptocurrencies.
+`Crypto.CLI` is a simple and efficient command-line tool written in Python that allows you to quickly retrieve the latest prices of various cryptocurrencies.
 It fetches data from a reliable source and presents it in an easy-to-read format.

 ## Installation ⚙️